-By conducting the correct right to work checks, as prescribed by the Home Office, an employer gets a defence - called a statutory excuse - against liability for a civil penalty.

-The employer conducts a 3 step check:
+By conducting the correct Right to Work checks, as prescribed by the Home Office, an employer gets a defence, called a statutory excuse, against liability for a civil penalty.
+The employer conducts a 3-step check:

-- Obtain original document(s) specified in the published guidance e.g. a passport or Biometric Residence Permit (BRP) - Check the validity of the documents against the holder; and - Retain copies of the documents and note the date on which the check was made.
+- Obtain original documents specified in the Home Office's acceptable documents list - Check the validity of the documents against the holder; and - Retain copies of the documents and note the date on which the check was made.